 Know your triggers

-A trigger is something that sets off or starts asthma symptoms.
+A trigger is something that causes asthma symptoms.
 Everyone’s asthma is different, and everyone has different triggers.
-For most people with asthma, triggers are only a problem when their asthma is not well-controlled with medicine.
+For most people with asthma, triggers are only a problem when their asthma is not well-controlled with medication.

 There are lots of different triggers, and they might be something that you: